According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 9.

 Kings maintained a well-organised army, with elephants, chariots, cavalry and foot soldiers.
 Military leaders provided kings with troops whenever he needed them but they were not paid regular salaries.
 Instead, of salary, some of them received grants of land.
 They collected revenue from the land and used this to maintain soldiers and horses, and provide equipment for warfare.
 These men were known as samantas.

-The inscriptions of the Pallavas mentioned a number of local assemblies which included the sabha, an assembly of brahmin landowners.
-This assembly functioned through subcommittees, which looked after irrigation, agricultural operations, making roads, local temples, etc. The ur was a village assembly found in areas where the landowners were not brahmins.
+The inscriptions of the Pallavas mentioned a number of local assemblies, which included the sabha, an assembly of brahmin landowners.
+This assembly functioned through subcommittees, which looked after irrigation, agricultural operations, making roads, local temples, etc. There was a village assembly found in areas where the landowners were not brahmins.
 And the nagaram was an organisation of merchants.

 Kalidasa was known for his plays depicting life in the king’s court.
 An interesting feature about these plays is that the king and most brahmins are shown as speaking Sanskrit, while women and men other than the king and brahmins use Prakrit.
 His most famous play, Abhijnana Shakuntalam, is the story of the love between a king named Dushyanta and a young woman named Shakuntala.